Oops and Daisies

 1. Journal, preferably with numbered pages.
 Really, any journal will do.
 If you’re not keen on drawing lots of lines though, be sure to get a journal/notebook with lines to make the process easier.
 Also make sure it’s big/wide enough to keep track of everything you want to keep track of, whether it be grocery lists, blog ideas, social media calendars, kid schedules, etc.

-2. Pen – Again, any pen will do… unless you decide to get colorful.
+2. Pen – Again, any pen will do, unless you want something colorful.

 The beauty of the bullet journal is that you can organize it in any which way you want depending on what you plan to keep track of!
 This is the ‘standard,’ but again, feel free to tweak it to what fits YOU.

 • Index: The first couple pages are your index that you can add to as you fill in pages.
 This way you know exactly where your random list of, say, “quotes” is in your bullet journal.
-You just put your section header here, as well as what page number it’s on, so you can easily navigate to it.
+You just put your section header here, as well as what page number it’s on, for easy navigation.

 • Future Log: This is another ‘planner’ section.
 If you have things that you know are coming up, such as appointments or deadlines, you can put them here and add them to your ‘monthly’ and ‘weekly’ sections later.